About

 • Francesco Marangonif.marangoni@uci.edu, Physiology & Biophysics

-• Matthew Marsdenmdmarsde@hs.uci.edu, Microbiology & Molecular Genetics HIV latency and cure approaches
+• Matthew Marsdenmdmarsde@hs.uci.edu, Microbiology & Molecular Genetics

 • Naomi Morrissettenmorrriss@uci.edu, Molecular Biology & Biochemistry

-• Shivashankar Othy, sothy@uci.edu Physiology and Biophysics
+• Shivashankar Othy, sothy@uci.edu Physiology & Biophysics

 Spatiotemporal Dynamics of Immune Regulation: Decoding Neuro-Immune Interactions, Vaccine Mechanisms, and Mechanosignaling in Immune System

-• Eric Pearlmanepearlma@uci.edu, Ophthalmology and Physiology & Biophysics
+• Eric Perlmaneric.pearlman@uci.edu, Physiology & Biophysics

-• Ming Tanmingt@uci.edu, Microbiology & Molecular Genetics, and Medicine
+• Ming Tanmingt@uci.edu, Microbiology & Molecular Genetics

-• Roberto Tinocortinoco@uci.edu, Molecular Biology & Biochemistry
+• Roberto Tinoco, rtinoco@uci.edu, Molecular Biology & Biochemistry

-• Armando Villaltaarmando.villalta@uci.edu, Physiology and Biophysics
+• Armando Villalta, villalts@uci.edu, Physiology & Biophysics

 • Craig M. Walshcwalsh@uci.edu, Molecular Biology & Biochemistry

-• Travis Wilestravis.wiles@uci.edu, Molecular Biology & Biochemistry Exploring how the spatiotemporal organization of animal microbiomes can be engineered to promote health
+• Travis Wilestravis.wiles@uci.edu, Molecular Biology & Biochemistry

 Faculty – Secondary Affiliation